zhongfu/tp/docs/SettingUp.md

 1. **Learn the design**

-   When you are ready to start coding, we recommend that you get some sense of the overall design by reading about [AddressBook’s architecture](DeveloperGuide.md#architecture).
+   When you are ready to start coding, we recommend that you get some sense of the overall design by reading about [PeopleSoft's architecture](DeveloperGuide.md#architecture).

 1. **Do the tutorials**
    These tutorials will help you get acquainted with the codebase.